krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 * an encode epoch is considered acknowledged when all the bytes of the corresponding header block have been acknowledged.
-The mapping layer keeps track of header blocks by their encode epochs, and monitors transport acknolwedgments to determine `commit_epoch`, the highest in-order acknowledged encode epoch.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*
+The mapping layer keeps track of header blocks by their encode epochs, and monitors transport acknowledgments to determine `commit_epoch`, the highest in-order acknowledged encode epoch.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*

-* the mapping layer coordinates with packet writing to manange space available for header blocks, and advances the packet epoch at packet boundaries.
+* the mapping layer coordinates with packet writing to manage space available for header blocks, and advances the packet epoch at packet boundaries.
   *Although sub-optimal, an simpler implementation could ignore packet boundaries and hold that: `packet_epoch == encode_epoch`.*